 If you are looking to get started with Mule ESB quickly, we have lots of resources to get you moving.
-First off, you should be aware we have a free self-paced training course for people looking to get to grips with Mule through a structured program.
+First off, you should be aware we have quick start guides and a free self-paced training course for people looking to get to grips with Mule through a structured program.

 Configuring an Endpoint – Introduces Flows and Endpoints, and demonstrates how to invoke a Mule application using HTTP.